-Policy/Template Line User/Workforce Development Board Comment Text Recommended Resolution Action Taken Evaluation for One-Stop Certification Form Line Number: 11 CarverSource Reward Rager Vtata Comment (Concern with statement): The Evaluation for One-Stop Certification Form appears to continue criteria for UWDBs to serve as the One-Stop Delivery System.
+Policy/Template Line User/Workshop Development Board Comment Text Recommended Resolution Action Taken Evaluation for One-Stop Certification Form Line Number: 11 CarverSource Reward Ringer Vehicle Comment (Concern with current) The Evaluation for One-Stop Certification Form appears to continue criteria for UWDBs to serve as the One-Stop Delivery System.
 There are distinct processes for UWDBs to serve as the One-Stop Delivery System.
-These are distinct processes and UWDBs are not required to complete, submit, or use internally.
-Comment (Proposed Resolution/Edit): Clarify regarding the criteria for UWDB operator approval from the UWDB perspective certification or clarify which portions of the form apply to each process.
-Clarify which sections UWDBs must complete versus which sections are completed by CfC/Commerce.
-Resolved to clarify which sections UWDBs must complete versus which sections are completed by CfC/Commerce.
-A submission will be provided as part of Section of Assistance.
-Evaluation for One-Stop Certification Form Line Number: 12 CarverSource Reward Rager Vtata Comment (Concern with statement): Several criteria mentioned in the One-Stop Certification Form are not clearly defined (e.g., P6, OHS or whether these criteria will be monitored or internal review).
-This may create uncertainty in the application packet.
-Comment (Proposed Resolution/Edit): Clarify whether UWDBs must attach evidence of compliance with referenced UWDB-wide policies (e.g., P6, OHS) or clarify which sections UWDBs must attach evidence of compliance for with referenced UWDB-wide policies (e.g., P6, OHS) in the application packet.
-Resolved to clarify which sections UWDBs must attach evidence of compliance for with referenced UWDB-wide policies (e.g., P6, OHS) in the application packet.
+These are distinct processes and the One-Stop Delivery System does not clarify which sections UWDBs are required to complete, submit, or use internally.
+Comment (Proposed Revision/Edit) Clarify regarding the criteria for UWDB operator approval from the One-Stop system certification or clarify which portions of the form apply to each process.
+Clarify which sections UWDBs must complete versus which sections are completed by CSC/Commerce.
+Resolved to clarify which sections UWDBs must complete versus which sections are completed by CSC/Commerce.
+A submission direction will be provided as part of section of assistance.
+Evaluation for One-Stop Certification Form Line Number: 12 CarverSource Reward Ringer Vehicle Comment (Concern with current) Several criteria mentioned in the One-Stop Certification Form are not clearly defined (e.g., P6, OWS or whether these criteria will be monitored or reviewed internally).
+This may create uncertainty in the certification packet.
+This may create uncertainty in the certification packet.
+Comment (Proposed Revision/Edit) Clarify whether UWDBs must attach evidence of compliance with referenced UWDB policies (e.g., P6, OWS) or whether these criteria will be monitored or reviewed internally.
+Resolved to clarify which sections UWDBs must attach evidence of compliance for with referenced UWDB policies (e.g., P6, OWS) or whether these criteria will be monitored or reviewed internally.